‘Morning Psycho’ Joe Embraces ‘Loyal Viewer’ Trump’s Attacks With Hilarious Segment

 Donald Trump attacked the media on Tuesday morning, pointing his ire at MSNBC’s Joe Scarborough.
-But rather than lashing back at the president, Joe embraced the insults in a segment on his show Morning Joe that poked fun at Trump’s anger by addressing their “loyal viewer” with a cheerful greeting.
+But rather than lashing back at the president, Joe embraced the insults in a segment on his show Morning Joe, which poked fun at Trump’s anger by addressing their “loyal viewer” with a cheerful greeting.

 As The Inquisitr reported, Trump went on an epic tweetstorm, attacking everyone from “Morning Psycho (Joe)” to Twitter itself.